 How the City Controls Dandelion Growth

-In December 2017, Council approved increased measures to address dandelions and other broadleafed weeds.
-These measures included increasing the mowing cycles to a weekly level between May 15 and July 1, 2018 and a targeted use of iron chelate on City sports fields.
-The condition of many of these fields will also be improved with top-dressing and aeration.
+The condition of many of these fields is also improved with top-dressing and aeration.
 Dandelions and other weeds on roadways and in parks will be mowed according to current practice.

 Dandelion Treatment on Sports Fields

 Fields should be avoided during spraying, but they are safe to use when dry - between 30 minutes and three hours after application, depending on weather.
 Signs will be posted to advise people when the fields are being sprayed.

 How You Can Control Dandelions on Your Property

 City of Edmonton bylaws do not prohibit dandelions on private property.